andremann/SKG-IF/docs/source/persons.rst

 Given name
 ---------
-:Description: The given name of a person
+:Description: The given name of a person.
 :Type: String
 :Use: Required (1)